functionalscript/functionalscript/doc/vm-rearchitecture.md

   app --> fsp[(Functional Script Parser Source Code)]
 ```

-### Build Process

-The project build process should take the FunctionalScript parse source code from `.f.cjs` files and embed it into the application.
-See [include_str](https://doc.rust-lang.org/std/macro.include_str.html) for more details.

 ### Run-Time Process

-1. The application loads a FunctionalScript parser source code from memory into the Deno engine.
+1. The application loads the parser source code from memory into the Deno engine.
 2. The application executes the parser in the JS engine with the command-line parameters provided by the user.
 3. After the parser generates the byte code, the application sends this byte code to the VM.